deltachat/deltachat-pages/en/help.md

   - prevent phone from sleeping: so you can easier copy the security code during the Autocrypt Setup Message
   - have full network access: to connect to your E-Mail provider
   - view Wi-Fi connections: to connect to your E-Mail provider
-  - ask to ignore battery optimisations: for users who want to receive messages all the time
+  - ask to ignore battery optimisations: for achieving "instant message delivery"